cosmos/cosmos-sdk/docs/gaia/gaiacli.md

 ### Tx Broadcasting

-By default transactions will be broadcast synchronously (`--sync`).
-This means the tx broadcast response will be returned after CheckTx execution.
-Clients may also wish to broadcast asynchronously (`--sync=false`) where the tx broadcast response will be returned immediately.
-In either case, the tx hash will be returned which can be used to query for the tx and check that it is included in a block.
+When broadcasting transactions, `gaiacli` accepts a `--broadcast-mode` flag.
+This flag can have a value of `sync` (default), `async`, or `block`, where `sync` makes the client return a CheckTx response, `async` makes the client return immediately, and `block` makes the client wait for the tx to be committed (or timing out).

+It is important to note that the `block` mode should **not** be used in most circumstances.
+This is because broadcasting can timeout but the tx may still be included in a block.
+This can result in many undesirable situations.
+Therefor, it is best to use `sync` or `async` and query by tx hash to determine when the tx is included in a block.

 ### Fees & Gas